BAMHiggin/Psychic-Game/README.md

 # Psychic-Game
 A word guessing game built using Javascript.

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

 The purpose of this game is to have the user guess the random A-Z letter that the computer generates The user will have 7 guesses to find the letter
-The computer will keep track of games won and games lost without refreshing computer will collect user input of guessed letters and display on street throughout game
+The computer will keep track of games won and games lost without refreshing The computer will collect user input of guessed letters and display on street throughout game

 Guessing - user will input a letter